pedroananias/abf/README.md

                                   0.5]
-  --shapefile TEXT                Use a shapefile to clip a region of interest --output_folder TEXT            Specify desired results output folder --help                          Show this message and exit.
+  --shapefile TEXT                Use a shapefile to clip a region of interest --output_folder TEXT            Specify desired results output folder --threads INTEGER               Specify the number of threads to run image
+                                  download from GEE  [default: 64] --help                          Show this message and exit.
 ```